 Physiotherapy, otherwise known as Physical Therapy is mostly focused on the remediation and rehabilitation of the bodies’ impairments and/or disabilities, to help to promote mobility and functionality of the body.
 Just like massage therapy, physical therapy aims to improve the quality of life of a persons’ and their bodies’ movement.
 Physical Therapy is performed by first examination and evaluation of where the potential problems are and what need to be worked on, from there a diagnosis is given.
 Once a diagnosis has been concluded the physical intervention comes in.

 Both massage therapy and physiotherapy have many health benefits to them.
-Although many people believe that massage therapy just relieves stress and tension it has many more health benefits to it as well.
-For example, someone suffering from migraine and even arthritis can benefit greatly from getting regular massages.
+Although many people believe that bodywork just relieves stress and tension it has many more health benefits to it as well.
+For example, someone suffering from migraine and even arthritis can benefit greatly from getting regular sessions.
 Although it is correct that massage is much more of a holistic practice than physical therapy, it still can help to improve many serious diseases and disorders that trouble many people’s everyday lives.

 Almost anyone can benefit from both massage and physical therapy.
 Most people will agree that massage therapy is going to be a much more enjoyable experience.
 Most of the time, physical therapy, massage, and even chiropractic care go hand in hand and work better together than on their own.